PLSS in Google Earth (PLSGE)

 The TRS Search application is a Google Earth implementation of the GeoCommunicator Find LD data service.
 This feature should be used in conjunction with the Townships or Special Surveys overlay to ensure that the requested township, section, or subsection (aliquot, lot, donation land claim, exchange, homestead entry, land grant, mineral survey, protracted parcel, small holding claim, townsite, tract, unprotracted parcel, or water) exists.

-Note: To save geocoder results from one Google Earth session to another, right-click on Search Results and select Save to My Places.
+Note: To save geocoder results from one Google Earth session to another, right-click on Search Results and select Save to My Places or Save Place As.

 GEOCOMMUNICATOR IDENTIFYTo review PLSS boundaries identified by the Land Survey Information System (LSIS) in the current view: